xpack/web-jekyll/pages/metadata/build.md

 to the end of the list; thus the `addOptions` properties.

-If a definition from the parent is not needed, the child can instruct the builder to not copy it, by using the `removeOptions` properties.
+If a definition from the parent is not needed, the child can instruct the builder to avoid copying it, by using the `removeOptions` properties.

-### Profiles

-For complex projects, with multiple build configurations, it is usual to have common definitions that occur in multiple build configurations.
+## Folder/file specific metadata

+The definitions in the top `*xbuild.json` file apply to all files that enter the build.

-To increase re-usability, it is possible to group definitions by _profiles_, and to apply them to build configurations.
+However it is possible to enter specific definitions for folders, and in this case they apply for all files in the folder, or for a specific file.

-The definitions can be grouped by any criteria; usual examples are profiles with compiler options specific to debug/release build configurations, or profiles with various compiler optimisations, warnings, supported standards, etc.

-Profiles can be stored in separate packages, and reused in multiple projects.
+Two kinds of data can be defined:

+- for source folders, a list of exclusions (folders and/or files)
+- for source folders/files, possible different compiler settings.

+The folder/file settings may be distributed in each folder, with file paths local to the folder.

 ### Project and/or test folders